How to Add Documents to Index with GroupDocs.Search for Java

 License Acquisition

-- Purchase: Purchase a full license if you need long-term use.
+- Purchase – obtain a full license for production use.

 Basic Initialization